alektron/imgui-odin-backends/README.md

 Except for some minor preparations, we do not currently support ImGui's multi-viewports.
 I have written backends before, that do support it but covering all edge cases is difficult so to keep it simple I have not yet done it here.

 Speaking of edge cases, this is not a 1:1 port of the C++ backends.
 While they did serve as inspiration here and there, this implementation is mostly written from scratch.
 Imgui itself does a very good job with its API but the platforms it supports are usually a bit finicky.
 So some issues surely are to be expected.

+## Build instructions
+An up to date Odin compiler must be installed.
+The build_debug.cmd and build_release.cmd files can then be used to build the demo.
+Alternatively the command `odin.exe build ./src -debug -out:ImguiDemo.exe` can be used directly.